segmentio/segment-docs/src/privacy/consent-management/consent-in-retl.md

 To enforce consent stored in your warehouse, build a Reverse ETL mapping that identifies consent categories.
 You can create a new mapping or update your mapping to identify the columns that store information about end user consent preferences and then enforce these preferences in [Reverse ETL-supported Actions destinations](/docs/connections/reverse-etl/reverse-etl-catalog/) and the [Segment Connections destination](/docs/connections/destinations/catalog/actions-segment/).

 > info "Consent in Reverse ETL supports RETL destinations and Segment Connections"
 > At this time, Consent in Reverse ETL does not support enforcing consent in the Segment Profiles destination.
-To enforce consent data in your Classic Segment destinations, use the [Segment Connections destination](/docs/connections/destinations/catalog/actions-segment/).
+To enforce consent data in your classic Segment destinations, use the [Segment Connections destination](/docs/connections/destinations/catalog/actions-segment/).

 ## Prerequisites